-We want to work with suppliers and others to support good land stewardship practices.
-These include, but are not limited to:
+We want to work with suppliers and others to support good land stewardship practices that respect the autonomy and property rights of the landowner; are outcome-based rather than prescriptive; and respect the ability of rural people and their communities to thrive while serving as stewards of the land.
+Good land stewardship practices include, but are not limited to:

-- Avoiding deforestation and conversion of natural ecosystems - Conserving or restoring natural ecosystems - Protecting High Conservation Value (HCV) and High Carbon Stock (HCS) forests - Requiring free, prior and informed consent of indigenous people - Respecting basic human rights - Avoiding pollution - Protecting water resources - Protecting from harmful chemicals - Protecting, restoring and promoting soil health - Supporting the increased healthy production-efficiency of lands currently in production
+- Avoiding deforestation and conversion of natural ecosystems. - Conserving or restoring natural ecosystems. - Protecting High Conservation Value (HCV) and High Carbon Stock (HCS) forests. - Requiring free, prior and informed consent of indigenous people. - Respecting basic human rights. - Avoiding pollution. - Protecting water resources. - Protecting from harmful chemicals.

+- Protecting, restoring and promoting soil health. - Supporting the increased healthy production-efficiency of lands currently in production.